AshishEkka97/jobPortal/README.md

 # jobPortal
 A PHP Project to develop a jobPortal

-This is work in progress project.
+This is a work in progress project.
 Currently I'm trying to create a working and robust backend.
 The approach is quite non-standard for managing the back end.

 Features: